webpack-contrib/html-minimizer-webpack-plugin/README.md

 >
 > Removing and collapsing spaces in the tools differ (by default).
 >
+> - `@swc/html` - remove and collapse whitespaces only in safe places (for example - around `html` and `body` elements, inside the `head` element and between metadata elements - `<meta>`/`script`/`link`/etc.)
 > - `html-minifier-terser` - always collapse multiple whitespaces to 1 space (never remove it entirely), but you can change it using [`options`](https://github.com/terser/html-minifier-terser#options-quick-reference)
-> - `@swc/html` - remove and collapse whitespaces only in safe places (for example - around `html` and `body` elements, inside the `head` element and between metadata elements - `<meta>`/`script`/`link`/etc.)
+> - `@minify-html/node` - please read documentation https://github.com/wilsonzlin/minify-html#whitespace

 ## Options